50+ Common (& Not So Common) Literary Devices for 2024

-by Sarah Cha
+& Sarah Cha

 on

-Let’s dive right in.
 Starting with…

-Our Huge List of Literary Techniques
+Our Huge List of 57 Literary Devices You Should Know

-You will find some recognizable names in this list.
-You will also find a few party crashers that (unless you were an English major) you’ve probably never heard of (I’m looking at you, verisimilitude).
+You’ll also find a few party crashers that (unless you were an English major) you’ve probably never heard of (I’m looking at you, verisimilitude).

 But whether it’s a familiar friend or an idiosyncratic interloper, each and every device comes with a lovingly hand-crafted definition and an enlightening example, carefully curated by yours truly.